What Is A Korn Ferry Assessment?

 Sit Practice Tests

-Prepare for your test by completing practice papers similar to Korn Ferry tests.
+Prepare for your test by practicing Korn Ferry psychometric tests.
 This will enable you to familiarise yourself with the format and content of the test, as well as the style of the questions.
 You may have encountered ability tests before, but they differ according to the publisher.
 Seek to prepare specifically for your Korn Ferry tests.

 Read the Questions Thoroughly